Alaska 1964 Earthquake Pictures -

 And as you can see by the 2 pictures above - during that powerful earthquake, the theater sunk all the way down to it's Marquee

-A sad sight for those of us who had so many fun memories of seeing so movies in that famed theater downtown.
+A sad sight for those of us who have fond memories of seeing movies in that famed downtown theater.

 Do you have Alaska 1964 earthquake Pictures?